pypa/pip/SECURITY.md

 ## Vendored libraries

-pip ships its own copies of its dependencies in `pip/_vendor`.
+Pip ships its own copies of its dependencies in `pip/_vendor`.
 A vulnerability in one of them is not a vulnerability in pip unless pip's use of the library is affected.
 Report the library's bug to that library's project.